-A Chedakuz Creek and Tatelkuz Lake Surface Water Quality Monitoring report will be generated for each year in which data are collected under the Plan.
-The report will be appended to the AEMP report and include:
+A Chedakuz Creek and Tatelkuz Lake Surface Water Quality Monitoring report will be generated for each year in which data are collected under the Plan and will be incorporated into the annual AEMP report and include:

-- a summary written for a lay audience; - a statistical summary (i.e., mean, and standard error) of surface water data collected at Chedakuz Creek and Tatelkuz Lake within a given calendar year (analytical results will be referenced and provided in the AEMP report); - an analysis of Project related effects on Chedakuz Creek and Tatelkuz Lake; - a discussion of implications of water quality observed at Chedakuz Creek for Nechako Reservoir if Project related effects are observed; and - evaluate the effectiveness of the Plan and ensure that the objectives defined in Section 1.1 are being met.
+A summary written for a lay audience;

+- A statistical summary (i.e., mean, and standard error) of surface water data collected at Chedakuz Creek and Tatelkuz Lake within a given calendar year (analytical results will be referenced and provided in the AEMP report); - An analysis of Project related effects on Chedakuz Creek and Tatelkuz Lake; - A discussion of implications of water quality observed at Chedakuz Creek for Nechako Reservoir if Project related effects are observed; and - Evaluate the effectiveness of the Plan and ensure that the objectives defined in Section 1.1 are being met.

-The report will be completed for submission to Indigenous Nations, the Environmental Monitoring Committee (EMC), regulators including ENV, EAO, BC Ministry of Energy, Mines, and Low-carbon Initiatives, and BC Ministry of Forests, Lands, Natural Resource Operations & Rural Development by March 31 of the following year.
+The report will be completed for submission to Indigenous nations, the Environmental Monitoring Committee (EMC), regulators including ENV, EAO, BC Ministry of Energy, Mines, and Low-carbon Initiatives, and BC Ministry of Forests, Lands, Natural Resource Operations & Rural Development by March 31 of the following year.